-Even if you have an allotment it’s still worth growing a few varieties of herbs at home as you are more likely to use them as it only takes seconds to snip a few leaves when needed.
-Take a look at our Herb Growing kits which contain everything you need to get your herbs off to a great head start for bumper herb harvests.
+Our Herb Growing Kits contain everything you need to grow your own herbs all year round and acheive bumper herb harvests.
+Even if you have an allotment, it's still worth growing a few herb varieties at home as you are more likely to use them as it only takes seconds to snip a few leaves when needed.

-When choosing herbs, try to choose varieties which grow well together, e.g. rosemary, thyme and oregano all enjoy a sunny aspect.
-Herbs will grow great in a container or one of our Herbgrow, Saladgrow or Vitogrow.
+When choosing which herbs to grow, try to choose varieties which grow well together, e.g. rosemary, thyme and oregano all enjoy a sunny aspect.
+Herbs will grow great in a container or one of our Herbgrow, Saladgrow or Quadgrow-Plus Salad & veg Planter.

 Rosemary - This aromatic shrub flowers in spring.
 A range of varieties are now available bearing flowers of white through to pink or blue.
 Rosemary has many uses: